-Both the OGC API - Connected Systems and OGC API - Features SWG's have agreed to align with the Pub/Sub proposal from OGC API - EDR.
+Both the OGC API - Connected Systems and OGC API - Features SWG's have agreed to align with the Pub/Sub mechanism in Part 2 of the OGC API - Environmental Data Retrieval.
 This includes using AsyncAPI, and an agreement to generate an MQTT profile.
 This work stream has been referred over to the previously dormant OGC Pub/Sub SWG.
+The OGC API - Connected Systems Standard will include a future Part 3 extension that will provide detailed guidance on the use of various Pub/Sub protocols including MQTT, AMQP, DDS, Kafka, etc. (See sections 5.2.2.1.2 and 5.2.3.1.2 and section "6.2 Other Web Standards" for more discussion).

-4.2.4 OGC API - Connected Systems
+4.2.4 OGC API - Connected Systems Standard v1.0

-In the end, the OGC API - Connected Systems Standard puts all this together in a way that maximizes re-use and interoperability in a way that allows for the connection of all Systems on planet earth and beyond.
-All of the resources within the OGC API - Connected Systems Standard are based on SOSA/SSN concepts, and encoded in SensorML and various encodings for Observations (e.g., JSON, Protobuf, FlatGeobuf, etc.).
+In the end, the OGC API - Connected Systems Standard v1.0 puts all this together in a way that maximizes re-use and interoperability in a way that allows for the connection of all Systems on planet earth and beyond.
+All of the resources within the OGC API - Connected Systems Standard v1.0 are based on SOSA/SSN concepts, and encoded in SensorML and various encodings for Observations (e.g., JSON, Protobuf, FlatGeobuf, etc.).
 Due to the alignment with OGC API - Features, the OGC API - Connected Systems SWG chose to make as many of these resources as possible Feature Resources.
 Specifically, Feature Resources include Systems (and Subsystems) of various subtypes (e.g., Sensors, Actuators, Platforms, Samplers, Processes), Procedures, Deployments, Sampling Features.
 Additionally, the OGC API - Connected Systems Standard includes non-Feature Resources - specifically Data Streams, Observations, Control Streams, and Commands.
 This distinction will be discussed further below.
 For ease of reading and comprehension, many Terms and Definitions (from section 3 above) will be repeated in this section.